-The 2017 Barra Bash is on this year over the dates of November 3rd to 5th, again running the new catch and release format.
+The 2021 Barra Bash is on this year over the dates of October 22nd to 24th, again running a catch and release format.
 This is a fantastic development and great to see embraced by anglers last year while encouraging the greater fishing community towards sustainable fishing and educating appropriate fish care to safely remove, measure, take a picture and release a fish back to its environment.
 Although the lake has always been a stock and take fishery, new stocking methods with larger fingerlings have seen the fishery improve ten fold over the last decade.

 Impoundment fishing can be a tricky past time, and most occasional fisherman are unaware that there is a lot happening behind the scenes that make certain fisherman more successful that others in their pursuit of the ultimate 1m+ barra.